 Semi Trucks and Full Time Four Wheel Drive (AWD FWD)

 Traffic Courts often drop or reduce a speeding ticket or reckless driving ticket based on a "faulty equipment plea."
 We provide notarized Speedometer Calibration Certificates for free along with the calibration fee.
 The speedometer calibration test costs just $90.

 Speedometer Calibration Certificates are accepted in most courts including those in Virginia, Washington DC, Maryland, North Carolina, West Virginia, Delaware, New Jersey, New York and Pennsylvania.

 We can test your speedometer accuracy "while you wait" right here in Richmond, Virginia.
 Please note there is an additional fee to actually correct the inaccuracy if any is found.
 Occasionally we must refer folks to a car dealer to make the speedometer adjustment.
-From tractor-trailers to full-time four-wheel drive vehicles!
+From tractor-trailers to full-time four-wheel drive vehicles we can test them.
+But we no longer do motorcycles.
 Plus we are a full service speedometer calibration and repair center.

 We are the only Richmond speedometer testing center serving the Mid-Atlantic area that tests speedometers in full time 4wd vehicles, (four wheel drive), like Jeeps and many other SUVs.

 We reserve the right to refuse to test vehicles that appear to have the speedometer tampered with.
 We do not intend for people to try to "beat a speeding ticket".
 We support safe driving practices and the enforcement of state traffic laws.
-However, we encourage asking the court to mitigate when speedometer mis-calibration causes a person to get a speeding ticket or reckless driving violation.
+However, we encourage asking the court to reduces or drop the charges when speedometer mis-calibration causes a person to get a speeding ticket or worse a reckless and reckless driving violation.